citygml4j/ade-xjc/README.md

     % java -jar ade-xjc.jar -clean -binding sample/binding.xjb -output sample/src-gen
     -package ade.sub.jaxb sample/CityGML-SubsurfaceADE-0_9_0.xsd

 This will compile the `CityGML-SubsurfaceADE-0_9_0.xsd` schema to JAXB classes that are generated in the folder `sample/src-gen`.
-If you are running ade-xjc with Java 8, you will have to allow access to external XSD files by adding the following JVM argument to the above command.
+Due to Java 8 XML security properties, you will have to allow access to external XSD files, for instance, by adding the following JVM argument to the above command.

     -Djavax.xml.accessExternalSchema=file